-GEOS-Chem Classic, GCHP, and HEMCO, like all Linux-based programs, send output to two streams: stdout and stderr then the stdout stream will be printed to the terminal window.
-You can also redirect the stdout stream to a log file with the redirect command:
+GEOS-Chem Classic, GCHP, and HEMCO, like all Linux-based programs, send output to two streams: stdout and stderr.

 Most output will go to the stdout stream, which takes I/O from the Fortran WRITE and PRINT commands.
 If you run e.g. GEOS-Chem Classic by just typing the executable name at the Unix prompt: